-Any group owner of an Office 365 Group can grant access to their group’s conversations, files, calendar invitations, and the group notebook—although as an admin, you can also control that setting.
+Any group owner of a Microsoft 365 Group can grant access to their group’s conversations, files, calendar invitations, and the group notebook—although as an admin, you can also control that setting.

 Read step-by-step directions for how to add guests in the official Microsoft support documentation.

 If group members have access to all the same resources as group owners, then why should IT admins bother keeping track of who has what role?

 Let’s imagine that a group only has one owner, and that owner later leaves the company—as employees frequently do.
 That group could suddenly find itself ownerless, transformed into what Microsoft calls an “orphaned group”.
 You can read how to assign a new owner to an orphaned group in the Microsoft support documentation.

 Because group owners have control over all of the settings and functionality of a Microsoft 365 Group, it’s a real problem when a group finds itself without an owner because that means there’s nobody with the proper permissions to manage it.

 To avoid a situation like that from happening, some organizations implement a policy requiring a minimum number of owners per group.